Frederick A. Woodworth

 Frederick A. Woodworth, Esq.
-(1817-died February 12, 1865) was a prominent San Francisco businessman, attorney, and member of the Society of California Pioneers and Woodworth political family.
+(1817-died February 12, 1865) was a San Francisco businessman, attorney, and member of the Society of California Pioneers and Woodworth political family.

 San Francisco

 Born in New York City, Frederick came to San Francisco in May 1849.
 He was the son of Samuel Woodworth, brother of Selim E. Woodworth, and descendant of colonial settler Walter Woodworth.
 He would serve as a State Senator, Vice-Consul of San Francisco ports, Corresponding Secretary of the Mercantile Library Association of San Francisco, and on the Committee of Vigilance.
-He was a founder of the Industrial School in San Francisco, including serving as a member on the Board of Managers and as their Vice-President.
+He was a founder of the Industrial School in San Francisco, including serving as a member on the Board of Managers and as their vice-president.

 Woodworth had large real estate holdings in San Francisco, including a lot at Market and Second Street where the future Grand Hotel was built.
 The landmark California legal case of Woodworth v.
 Fulton, involving disputed property of Frederick and his brother, Selim, is still precedent, today.
 Frederick and his brother were considered some of the wealthiest people in San Francisco and some of the most prominent members of the Society of California Pioneers.
 He died unmarried and childless in 1865, leaving his fortune to the infant Locke children.